Ore Mineral Product Specifications

 Indonesian Thermal Coal:

-- Thermal coal from Indonesia mostly has low sulfur and ash content compared to coals from other regions.
+- Thermal coal from Indonesia mostly has high moisture, low sulfur and ash content compared to coals from other regions.

-- High calorific value coals between 6100 – 6700 Kcal / kg are available but the bulk of the coal shipped out of Indonesia are of low calorific value.
+- High calorific value coals between GAR 6100 to 6700 Kcal/kg are available but the bulk shipped out of Indonesia are of low calorific value.

 - Major markets for Indonesian coal are Japan, China, South Korea and India.